gerrywastaken/github-secrets-exporter/README.md

 ## Why?

 GitHub Actions secrets are write-only by design.
 You can't read them through the UI or API.
-This makes it hard to:
+This makes it hard do things like:

-- Migrate to a new secrets manager (Vault, Pulumi, etc.)
-- Move secrets between repositories
-- Back up secrets for disaster recovery
 - Audit what's currently set
+- Recover a secret if Github is your last hope

-This action lets you export all secrets safely by encrypting them with your personal key.
+This action lets you export all secrets safely by encrypting them with your public key.

 ## Quick Start